Mathics3/mathics-development-guide/docs/running.rst

 graphics output currently (although in the future we plan to improve that).

-To start the server after Mathics has been installed, run:
+To start the server after Mathics3 has been installed, run:

 .. code:: bash